microsoft/winget-pkgs/doc/Authoring.md

 	* If one `Part` has a value in `string` and the other does not, the `Part` which ***does not*** have a value in `string` is considered to be greater
 	* Example: When comparing `34` and `34-beta`, the `integer` is equal for both (`34`).
 However, the `string` for the former is empty and the `string` for the latter is `-beta`, so `34` is the larger `Part`.
 This leads to `1.2.34` being considered a higher `Version` than `1.2.34-beta`
 4. If both parts have a value in `string`, perform a case-insensitive comparison of the two
-	* If the values of `string` are not equal, the lexographic comparison determines which `Part` is larger
+	* If the values of `string` are not equal, the lexicographic comparison determines which `Part` is larger

 #### Examples of Version Comparisons